How to Fix a Slow Record Player: a Comprehensive Guide

 First things first, before you try to fix the speed of your record player, it is important to understand that vinyl records play at different speeds depending on their composition (i.e. how much and what type of information is embedded in their grooves).
 Most commonly, vinyl records play at one of the following three speeds: 33, 45, and 78 rotations per minute (RPM).
 However, 78 RPM records are more rare than the standard 45 and 33 nowadays.

-When it comes to listening to these records, you want to be sure that the turntable you are using is able to play at the appropriate speed of the vinyl record itself.
+When it comes to listening to these records, you want to be sure that the turntable or a portable turntable you are using is able to play at the appropriate speed of the vinyl record itself.
 Luckily, most turntables in today’s day and age are capable of playing at 33, 45, and 78 RPM.
 However, keep in mind that switching between 33 and 78 RPM records is much different than simply swapping 33 and 45 RPM.

 In order to get the utmost sound and quality out of your vinyl records, make yourself familiar with these speeds and understand how to properly adjust the belt when swapping different records out.
 While playing a 33 RPM on a 45 RPM speed (and vice versa) won’t necessarily damage the record, it will definitely alter the sound quality that is produced when the record is being played.